Customer Sales Representative (CSR) Salary

 Customer Sales Representatives may experience a large salary bump if they progress into a role such as Inside Sales Representative.
 The latter position pays an average of $40K annually.
 A Customer Sales Representative often moves on to become a Customer Service Representative or an Administrative Assistant.

-Customer Service Representative (CSR) Job Listings
+Customer Sales Representative (CSR) Job Listings

 Search for more jobs: